top of page

 Q: When is Kurban Bayramı?

-A: The 10th of Dhul Hijja, the last month of the Islamic lunar calendar.
-The Islamic calendar moves about 11 days earlier each Gregorian year, so the date shifts constantly.
-In 2026, May 27.
-The bayram runs four days as a public holiday in Türkiye, though in the Hanafi tradition the days of sacrifice are technically the first three.
+A: It falls on the 10th of Dhul Hijja, the last month of the Islamic lunar calendar.
+The Islamic calendar shifts about 11 days earlier each Gregorian year, causing the date to change constantly.
+In 2026, it will be on May 27.
+The bayram lasts four days as a public holiday in Türkiye, though in the Hanafi tradition, the days of sacrifice are technically the first three.

 Q: Is kurban obligatory for all Muslims?